 The center forward (also known as the center, hole, hole set, set, setter, two-meter man, or two-meter specialist) is the most important attacking position in water polo.
 Positioned in the heart of the defense between the point defender and goalkeeper, the center forward seeks to cause confusion in the defense.
 The center forward looks for gaps in the defense, jumping into passing lanes to receive the ball from perimeter players and quickly turning to fire shots past the goalkeeper.
 The center forward ideally has the complete skill package: strength, agility, and accuracy.

 On offense, a team’s scoring prowess will heavily rely on the skill and effort of their center forward.
 Most of a team’s goals will be scored from this position.
 An ideal center forward is a player with creative flair and enough strength to receive the ball and get shots off from close range.

-There are seven explicit starting positions in water polo.
-There are many more positions that players might place themselves in due to offensive strategy, however.
+There are seven starting positions in water polo.
+There are, however, many more positions that players might be placed in due to shifts in offensive strategy.
 The main seven positions are as follows: goalkeeper, left wing, left driver, point, right driver, right wing, and a center forward in the middle.
-These position names refer to a player’s initial position when lining up on offense.
-Every listed position except for the goalkeeper and center forward are known as "perimeter players" due to their initial offensive positioning in a ring around the center forward.
+These position names indicate a player’s initial position when lining up on offense.
+Every listed position, except for the goalkeeper and center forward, are known as perimeter players due to their initial offensive positioning in a ring around the center forward.

 What position in water polo scores the most goals?